pv-baxi/esp32ess/README.md

 included in the Arduino IDE.
 The author was using Arduino IDE version 2.2.1 on Windows 10 to compile this code.

-### Hardware

-For how to build the hardware of this project, please see the [Hardware documentation](docs/README.md#hardware).

 ### Installing

+* Build your hardware according to the [Hardware documentation](docs/README.md#hardware).
-* Load latest firmware onto your Victron Multiplus II
+* Update your Victron Multiplus II to latest firmare using an MK3 interface.
+(I am using v502 on my Multiplus II 48/5000).
-* Configure your Multiplus with ESS assistant
+* Configure your Multiplus with ESS assistant and correct voltage thresholds etc. matching your battery.
+* Create Arduino project with _esp32ess.ino_
+* Add file _my_wifi_pw.h_ into your Arduino project directory and edit this file with your WiFi credentials.
-* Download this code onto your ESP32 hardware
+* Compile and upload this code onto your ESP32 hardware

 ## Authors